 Lipscomb University puts the best interest and needs of our students and their families first.
 Read the NASFAA (National Association of Student Financial Aid Administrators) Statement of Ethical Principles, which has been adopted by the Lipscomb Financial Aid Office as a participating member of NASFAA.

 Institutional Code of Conduct

 All Lipscomb employees are held to very high standards in order to provide the best service to our students and their families.

 - Non-institutional gift aid such as Title IV funds, state grants and outside scholarships will be applied to the student account first.
 Institutional aid is always applied last.

 - If a student has a credit caused by institutional aid and outside scholarships, the student is not eligible for a refund.
 The institutional aid will be adjusted down to remove the credit.

-- Title IV loans such as Stafford, PLUS, or Perkins loans are refundable.
+- Title IV loans such as Direct, PLUS,or Perkins loans are refundable.
 The refund cannot exceed the amount of the loan.